CraigBelshe/CMPE255_group_4/Beaulieu_work/readme.md

 # How to run files

 ## random_forest.py
+see `python3 random_forest.py --help` for more info but some examples to run are below:

-`python3 random_forest.py --find_best`
+1) `python3 random_forest.py -s True -n -1`

-will find the best random forest out of a set of parameters via grid search (parameters are hard coded, see parms inside .py file for details)
+will use a smaller set of data to run faster (in <2 mins on an AMD 5950x).
+Uses all available cpu power for running this script.

+chi2 to grab top features.

+grid search to find best rf.

+will spit out top features from that then show some scores for the classes like f1 and accuracy.

 or

-`python3 random_forest.py`
+2) `python3 random_forest.py`

-will train on the training dataset with bootstrap and one of the common best params (500 est, entropy, 1 min leaf, sqrt max feat)
+will use whole set of data to run more accurately (in 10s of minutes kind of range).

+chi2 to grab top features.

+grid search to find best rf.

+will spit out top features from that then show some scores for the classes like f1 and accuracy.